How to score higher on Social Value in UK construction tenders

 Quantified

-They specify what will happen and how much: paid placements, training hours, qualifications, local spend, engagement sessions, verified outcomes.
+They specify what will happen and how much: employment and skills outcomes, training hours.

 Governed